The Supreme Court Concept Of Suspect Classifications Suggests That

 1. Serves a compelling government interest.

-2. Is narrowly tailored to achieve that interest.
+2. Is narrowly suited to achieve that interest.

 3. Is the least restrictive means of achieving that interest.